templado/documentation/README.md

 Each of the Section Models would define their own "name" method in our example, but there is no need to add the user methods to them.
 Templado already knows where to find it!

-#### typeOf
+#### TypeOf

-Finally, let's discuss the "typeOf" attribute.
+Finally, let's discuss the "typeof" attribute.
 This one works a bit differently than the others.
-Rather than replacing the "property" attribute, "typeOf" is used in conjunction with it.
+Rather than replacing the "property" attribute, "typeof" is used in conjunction with it.
 Also, rather than changing the context of the View Model being used, the "typeof" attribute gives you a way to conditionally change your template.
 It allows you to create multiple ways that an element could be displayed, and then select which version to use at rendering time.